hayedihooman/testing-GitHub/README.md

 This is added in master branch

-This is added in master branch twice
+This is deleted in master branch twice

+This is optional in master branch

 This is added in master branch three times